This term, P.E. will consist of outdoor tag rugby and football on Tuesday and gymnastics on Friday

 Project Based Learning

-Our class book last term, 'The Firework Maker's Daughter' by Philip Pullman had strong Chinese connections and we used the idea of the coronation of the emperor and a firework display to help write our class newspaper.
-This term we're looking at the traditional Chinese tale of the Five (or Seven) Chinese brothers to help us create a puppet show.
-Please encourage your child to take up our reading challenge and support them by reading with them at home.
+Please encourage your child to take up our reading challenges and support them by reading with them at home.
 Reading is one of life’s greatest pleasures and gives children vital literacy and language skills.

 Homework is a great opportunity to support your child's learning in school.

-Reading - your child should be reading at least three times per week.
-Please sign your child's reading record each time.
+Reading - We have increased the minimum number of reads to an adult to four times per week.
+This is to ensure that all children achieve the 50 reads challenge.
+Please sign your child's reading record each time they read (including when they read independently).
 Try and encourage a range of reading material - all reading is good even if it is just the packet of cereal at breakfast.

 Spellings - each week your child will work on a specific page in their spelling workbook.
 This page should be completed at home and the spelling rule and words learnt for a short test the following week.
 In addition the common exception words should also be learnt at home.